Yashas-su/CosmicAtlas/README.md

-Visit cosmicatlas.us for the live webapp!!!
+Visit https://cosmicatlas.us/ for the live webapp!!!